slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Think of your life merely as a long sequence of actions and decisions.
 If you’re like most people, many of these actions and decisions are sub-optimal.
 And what most of us mean when we say we’d like to «change» ourselves is simply that we’d like to make slightly more optimal actions and decisions.
 Keep your «self» out of your decisions, because most likely, it’s not about «you».
 Simply ask yourself, «Is this a good thing to do?» Yes?
 Then go do it."
 -- Mark Manson*

+- Consensus happens just in the beginning and in the end of something.
 > *"My brother says to never make a big decision before you take a shower."*
 - you must learn to proceed without certainty.
 - Wait 48 hours before buying stuff